 In order to conclude their project they had decided to visit the residence of Jan van Goyen, where careful attention was paid to over 70 of his paintings that were shown in a media presentation.
 These paintings give us a good impression of his seascapes, riverscapes and landscapes.
 There was also some attention for the fact that Van Goyen, just like world renown painter Vermeer, after two centuries of consignment to oblivion in his own country, was rediscovered in Paris.

 After the tour at the Jan van Goyen House, the group raised their glass on the boat of the café downstairs.

 Accommodation in the old city centre of The Hague.
-Fully furnished and newly renovated apartments and studios for short and long term rentals.
+Fully furnished and newly renovated apartments and studios for temporary and long term rentals.